You have not viewed any products recently.

 100.0% would recommend this item to a friend.

 1 out of 1 people found the following review helpful:

 What are the pros?
 Taste great!
 Grows well.

-What are the cons?
-Take a lot of space to grow
+What are the cons? none.

 Would you recommend this product to a friend?

 7 out of 7 people found the following review helpful:

 What are the pros?
 Great yield, sweet taste.